 Walk into the water!
 There is a great reason why you shouldn’t.
 Please read the story of the missing scientists.

 Litter!
 It’s very important that you don’t litter whilst exploring this remote paradise.
 It is extremely clean and untouched and we would like to keep it that way.

 The missing scientists in Lake Askja

 For five days Spethmann searched for his fellow travelers but without any luck or clues.
 Even after help had been received there was still no trace of the men.
 Von Knebel’s fiancée, Ina von Grumbkow led the search for them, but no indication of what happened to them was found and in the end, the case was closed.
 Before Ina left Askja she and her group built a monument which still stands today in the North East and in it is a guestbook for visitors to write it.

-It wasn’t until 2014, when an observation on the effects of a landslide, led to renewed speculation that the scientists might have been killed by a massive wave which is estimated to be about 30 meters high.
+It wasn’t until 2014, when an observation on the effects of a landslide, led to renewed speculation that the scientists might have been killed by a massive wave caused by a landslide which is estimated to be about 30 meters (98,4 ft) high.